 Are They Really Missing?

-And that's what it's like with Search and Rescue sometimes.
-There's not always a call for help by a lost subject on a cell phone or an empty vehicle sitting at a trailhead.
-Sometimes, a person is reported overdue and the exact destination is unknown.
-So our leaders go with the information they do have, and we volunteers get our assignments and search the most likely areas.
-Sometimes, those search areas can be quite large and change as more information becomes available.
+That's what it's like with search and rescue sometimes.
+There's not always a call for help from a lost subject on a cellphone.
+There's not always an empty vehicle sitting at a trailhead.
+Sometimes, a person is reported overdue and their exact destination is unknown.
+So, our SAR leaders go with the information they do have, and we volunteers get our assignments and search the most likely areas.
+Sometimes, those search areas can be very large and change as more information becomes available.

-Okay, so maybe I rolled my eyes and laughed a little at the situation, as I tried to dust myself and my backpack off and pick the dirt out of my teeth, but I was happy that things had ended well and that some of the other scenarios that had been passing through my mind all day hadn't come true.
+Okay, so maybe I rolled my eyes and laughed a little at the situation as I tried to dust myself and my backpack off and pick the dirt out of my teeth.
+But I was happy that things had ended well.
+I was also relieved that some of the other scenarios that had been passing through my brain all day had not come true.

 Besides, I learned some new tracking skills while we were out there.
-My teammate who was with me on the Polaris had been with the Border Patrol for 27 years, so this experienced tracker could tell the type of vehicle at a glance, the direction of travel, and the age of the tracks by touching his finger to the dirt and by the color.
-And he took the time to show me what he was doing.
+My teammate who was with me on the Polaris was with the Border Patrol for 27 years, so this experienced tracker could tell the type of vehicle at a glance, the direction of travel, and the age of the tracks by just by touching his finger to the dirt and by the color.
+He patiently took the time to show me what he was doing.
 So, thank you, Steve, for teaching me some new stuff!